askarmel/recsys/README.md

 Ranking can be framed as either a classification or learning to rank problem.
 As a classification problem, we can score candidates based on probability of click or purchase.
 Logistic regression with crossed features is simple to implement and a difficult baseline to beat.
 Decision trees are also commonly used.
 As a learning to rank problem, commonly used algorithms include XGBoost and LightGBM.

-Project Lifecycle challenges and tentative escapes
+Project Lifecycle challenges and opportunities
 ------------------
 Browse the repo folders to find more about the challenges